Conversation Piece (musical): Premiere

-The London production had a truncated run of 177 performances, by contrast with Coward's earlier romantic musical Bitter Sweet, because Printemps had to leave the cast to fulfil a film commitment in France, and no suitable replacement could be found.
+The show had a truncated run of 177 performances, by contrast with Coward's earlier romantic musical Bitter Sweet (697 performances), because Printemps had to leave the cast to fulfil a film commitment in France, and no suitable replacement could be found.
 Later that year, the Broadway run, despite starring Printemps, managed only 55 performances.
 With the onset of the Depression, times had changed since the success of Bitter Sweet, and Conversation Piece was unable to find an audience.
-In New York, Fresnay played Paul, Irene Browne was Lady Julia, and Carl Harbord was Edward.
+In New York, Fresnay played Paul, Irene Browne was Lady Julia, and Carl Harbord was Lord Sheere.

 The London cast released a cast album in 1934.
 Beginning in the late 1940s, Columbia Records recorded a series of musicals produced by Goddard Lieberson and musical director Lehman Engel, including Conversation Piece in 1951.
 Coward sang the role of Paul, and the recording featured opera singer Lily Pons, the young Richard Burton, Cathleen Nesbitt and Ethel Griffies.